KendallBurton/E-commerce-/README.md

 ## Overview
 ### Description
-Small e-commerce application that allows users to purchase and ship items.
+Small E-commerce app that allows Users to view, ship and sell their product.

 ### App Evaluation
 [Evaluation of your app across the following attributes]